PlusToolkit/plustoolkit.github.io/download.md

 - 64-bit applications are only supported on 64-bit versions of Windows.
 - Plus applications running on different operating systems can exchange data between each other through OpenIGTLink.

-Supported on Windows 10, Windows 8.1:
+Supported on Windows 10 and 11:
 - PlusApp-...**-Win32**: Generic 32-bit release.
 Executables are 32-bit applications.
 - PlusApp-...**-Win64**: Generic 64-bit release.
 Executables are 64-bit applications.
 It can record more frames in memory and reconstruct larger volumes than the 32-bit release but less hardware devices are supported
 - PlusApp-...-**ThorLabs-Win32**: Package to be used for connecting to ThorLabs spectrometers.
 Requires ThorLabs drivers installed (otherwise Plus applications will fail to start).
 Executables are 32-bit applications.